 Nicotine Replacement Therapies: Inhalator

-Published at 19 October, 2018.
+Published at 19 October, 2018 09:14.

-Nicotine Replacement Therapy: Inhalator
+Supporting image for Nicotine Replacement Therapies: Inhalator

 When a person stops smoking, it’s likely that they’ll experience a range of symptoms due to the nicotine withdrawal.
 This can cause problems ranging from restlessness and mood swings, to trouble with concentration and insomnia.
 To put it simply, quitting smoking can be a nightmare.
 But it doesn’t have to be!